EricZinda/Perplexity/docs/pxHowTo/pxHowTo030InStylePredications.md

 check: (file1, file2) in (folder1,)?
 ~~~

-This allows us to write a single function that can handle lists of one or more items by simply implementing the one item case and calling it over and over.
+This allows us to write a single function that can handle tuples of one or more items by simply implementing the one item case and calling it over and over.

 As for the single `x` case from the [previous topic](pxHowTo020ImplementAPredication), Perplexity has a helper function that performs the right logic and only requires the caller to implement the `check()` function for a single value, like this: